jevolk/SPQF/README.md

 * Offline configuration/database editing tool.
 * Automatic NickServ ghost and regain on (re)connect.
 * Vote modules can have independent configurations.
-* Active vote listing detailing open issues for a channel.
+* Active vote list detailing open issues for a channel.
 * Searchable database-records of all votes, ballots and outcomes.
 * Expiration management to undo effects of votes after some time.
 * Increment/Decrement effects-time based on number of yea and nay votes.
 * Vote-time options to set any config variable for a single vote.
-* Automatic appeals to unilateral operator actions.
+* Automatic appeals/trials regarding unilateral operator actions.
+* Prevent an operator from manually acting after losing a related vote.
 * Background jobs to nominate new eligible voters.
-* Prevention of other operators kick/banning or removing the bot.
+* Defense suite against other operators kick/banning or removing the bot.
 * Manual configuration override for channel +F or bot --owner.